celoyd/potato/README.md

 python test.py --satellite wv3/ --name 19
 ```

 The output is in linear radiance and is all-band, so we’ll extract it in a python session; then, still in the session, we’ll set the data up to be used by Potato.
-We use `rasterio` because it reliably produces multiband TIFFs, while something like `imageio` has a simpler API but takes more work to produce correct behavior if the user happens to have certain plugins installed, &c.
+We use `rasterio` because it reliably produces multiband TIFFs, while something like `imageio` has a terser API but takes more work to produce correct behavior if the user happens to have certain plugins installed, &c.
 (This could also work as a script.)

 ```python